bee-queue/bee-queue/README.md

 - Fast: uses Lua scripting and pipelining whenever possible; numbers, benchmarks, etc to come.
 - Robust: well-tested, designed to withstand failures and avoid race conditions.

+Currently a bit raw, but 1.0.0 (and thorough docs/explanations/benchmarks/comparisons) should come soon.

 Heavily inspired by [Bull](https://github.com/OptimalBits/bull), which was an invaluable reference during development.
-More comparisons/explanations to come.

 Why Bees?
 Bee Queue is like a bee because it:
 - carries pollen (messages) between flowers (servers)